 3D Printers – How Do They Work?
-The topic of 3D printing has peaked your interest?
-Have you tried to find information on this vast subject, but got lost either in a multitude of 3D printing news only sites, or More »
+The topic of 3D printing has peaked your interest and you are looking into how to use a 3D printer?
+Have you tried to find information on the underlying 3D printing technology or More »

 A common criticism of 3D printing is that all it produces nothing but cheap plastic gimmicks that are of little practical use.
 While that criticism may not always be completely unfounded there is also more and more proof that 3D printing can be very useful indeed.
 3D printed prosthetics or things like the 3D printed UAV are excellent examples of 3D printing being put to good use.

 Now, moving from downloading models from Thingiverse to designing your own CAD models comes with a steep learning curve.
 And while there is already a considerable amount of literature out there to help you with various CAD programs, a gap still exists when it comes to using CAD to specifically design for 3D printing.

 We have exciting news to share!